ohmevents/aiohm-kb-assistant/PLUGIN-QA.md

 ### **Q: What specific problems does AIOHM Knowledge Assistant solve for WordPress users?**

-**A:** AIOHM tackles the #1 pain point for website owners: **customer support overload and inconsistent brand voice**.
+**A:** The AIOHM KB Assistant plugin empowers your website with a voice-aligned AI assistant that reflects your brand's essence.
+Its standout feature is a dual-mode Knowledge Base system, Public and Private, that no other plugin offers.
+Public mode powers a customer-facing assistant trained on your approved content.
+Private mode supports your creative flow with Muse, drawing from confidential documents and training material hidden from public access.
+Designed for coaches, facilitators, and conscious brands, AIOHM connects your content to a Retrieval-Augmented Generation (RAG) engine, creating an assistant deeply aware of your unique knowledge structure.**.
 Here are the core problems it solves:

 **🔥 IMMEDIATE PAIN POINTS:**
 - **Support Email Overload**: Businesses get 50-200+ emails daily asking the same questions